Project Home School

 Step by step turtle instructions

-• Create a dia de los Muertos sugar skull sculpture out of clay.
+• Create a dia de los Muertos sugar skull sculpture using playdoh.
 You must also complete and envision planning sheet for the project.
 Your skull may either be in black-and-white or you can add some color.
 You may also opt to use rhinestones or other embellishments if you have them.

 • Sculpt a Hamsa Hand.
 A Hamsa Hand is a palm-shaped amulet popular throughout the Middle East and in the Maghreb and commonly used in jewelry and wall hangings.
 Depicting the open right hand, an image recognized and used as a sign of protection in many times throughout history, the hamsa is believed by some, predominantly Muslims and Jews, to provide defense against the evil eye.
 For ideas on patterns, you may do a google search for "Hamsa hand patterns."